zachlatta/dungeon/README.md

 #### Ideas during creation

 - 5GP to play, modeling usage of making Slack bots to earn GP
-- Replies with the dungeon in Slack threads
+- Replies with the storyline in Slack threads
 - Can make `@dungeon` run you for only, for you + friends, or for anyone to play.
 Default to for you only. (so people can comment in real-time in the Slack thread)
 - Store data in Airtable

 #### ...so is this just a Slack client for AI Dungeon?

-Yeah.
+Yeah!
 And here are the important parts of AI Dungeon's API:

 ```
 POST https://api.aidungeon.io/users